DaGenix/netrange/README.md

 ## Minimum Rust version policy

-netrange was developed rustc 1.51 and likely works with earlier versions as well.
+netrange supports rustc 1.45 and later.

 The minimum supported rustc version may be bumped with minor revisions.